NTIA/sigmf-ns-ntia/ntia-interference.sigmf-ext.md

 |`antenna`|false|string|N/A|Antenna of affected system.|

 ## 2 Captures
-`ntia-interference` does not provide additional keys to `Captures`.
+`ntia-interference` does not provide additional keys to [Captures](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#captures-array).

 ## 3 Annotations
 `ntia-interference` does not provide additional segments to extend `ntia-core`.